szemranamszyca/CarND-Advanced-Lane-Lines/writeup.md

 #### 3. Perspective transform

-Code for perspective transform could be found in my_img_manipulation, function is called `transform`.
-Values of trapezoid are calculate based on fact, that camera is at fixed position and they relative against image shape.
+Code for perspective transform could be found in my_img_manipulation, the function is called `transform`.
+Values of trapezoid are calculated based on the fact that camera is at a fixed position and they relative against image shape.

 ```python
 img_width = img_size[0]